 The new object __repr__

-makes it look very similar to the previous example object.
+makes it look very similar to

 output: